-Dividend Yield at 7.9% from Saba Capital's ETF of CEFs
+Dividend Yield At 7.9% From Saba Capital's ETF Of CEFs

 And, daily volume since 21 March:

-As we see in that top chart the fund has been registering gains for its shareholders.
+As we see in that top chart, the fund has been registering gains for its shareholders.
 Total return since inception stands at 5.7% for the two months.
-Obviously, this is essentially no record at all but even so, let's compare that performance with the S&P 500 (SPY) and High Yield Corporate Bonds (HYG) ETFs, ETFs that are somewhat reflective of the broad markets that CEFS's portfolio draws from.
-And, just for the sake of another comparison I've thrown in my own candidate for the gold standard for CEF performance, Pimco Dynamic Income Fund (PDI).
+Obviously, this is essentially no record at all, but even so, let's compare that performance with the S&P 500 (SPY) and High Yield Corporate Bonds (HYG) ETFs, ETFs that are somewhat reflective of the broad markets that CEFS's portfolio draws from.
+And, just for the sake of another comparison, I've thrown in my own candidate for the gold standard for CEF performance, PIMCO Dynamic Income Fund (PDI).
 As we see, CEFS has gotten off to a solid start.

 For a more direct comparison, let's look at CEFS's two-month performance relative to two established EFTs of closed-end funds, PowerShares CEF Income Composite ETF (PCEF) and YieldShares High Income ETF (YYY), and an unleveraged CEF of closed-end funds, Cohen & Steers Closed-End Opportunities (FOF).
 We see CEFS has kept pace with the two ETFs but has lagged FOF.